-'Even to the end;'... 'the day of the Lord Jesus.'
-'The end' (ver.
-13) does not mean 'to the end of my life, as Alford says.
-It is the great consummation which the apostle ever keeps in view, the goal to which they were so rapidly advancing. has a definite and recognised signification in the New Testament, as may be seen by reference to such passages as Matt. xxiv.
-6, 14; 1 Cor. xv.
-24; Heb. iii.
-16; vi.
-11, etc. In ver.
-14 we find St. Paul anticipating the coming of the Lord as the time of joyful recompense to the faithful servants of God, and which was so near that, as he had told them in his former epistle, human judgments and censures might well be adjourned till its arrival.
-(1 Cor. iv.
+'Maran-atha' [The Lord cometh.]
+In ver.
+14 we find St. Paul anticipating the coming of The whole argument for the anticipated near the Lord as the time of joyful recompense to the faithful approach of the Parousia is clenched by the last word servants of God, and which was so near that, as he had of the apostle, which comes with the greater weight told them in his former epistle, human judgments and as written with his own hand, and conveying in one censures might well be adjourned till its arrival.
+(1 Cor. word the concentrated essence of his exhortation,--iv.
 5.)
-When that day came, the apostle and his converts would rejoice in each other.
-Can it be supposed that he could think of that day as otherwise than very near?
-Have those mutual rejoicings yet to begin?
-For if the day of the Lord be still future, so also must be the rejoicing.
-The Dead In Christ To Be Presented Along With The Living At The Parousia.
-2 Cor. iv.
+When that day came, the apostle and his converts 'Maran-atha.
+The Lord is coming.'
+This one utterance would rejoice in each other.
+Can it be supposed that he speaks volumes.
+It is the watchword which the apostle could think of that day as otherwise than very near? passes along the line of the Christian host; the rallying Have those mutual rejoicings yet to begin?
+For if the day of the Lord be still future, so also must be the rejoicing. cry which inspired courage and hope in every heart.
+'The Lord is coming!'
+It would have no meaning if the The Dead In Christ To Be Presented Along With event to which it refers were distant or doubtful; all its force lies in its certainty and nearness.
+'A weighty The Living At The Parousia. watchword,' says Alford, 'tending to recall to them the 2 Cor. iv.
 14.